Canada oil sands thermal shutdowns pose risk to delicate reservoirs

 If facilities are offline for three to six months steam could condense into water in the reservoirs, which would have to be pumped out, treated and disposed of before new steaming can begin, industry players said.

-Other risks include sand collapsing into the reservoir, or engineers struggling to find the right steam pressure needed to optimise bitumen production.
+Other risks include sand collapsing into the reservoir, or engineers struggling to find the right steam pressure needed to optimize bitumen production.

 Operators stop steaming through some wells for up to three weeks at a time during planned maintenance, and last year Cenovus Energy shut down its entire Christina Lake facility as a precaution against forest fires for 11 days.